 Every small business owner or entrepreneur needs to be financially prepared to deal with unexpected events or accidents should they happen.
 It’s why these savvy business people purchase liability insurance.

 The same applies to self-employed professionals or solopreneurs who do not work for a company.
-Instead, they agree to a contract for services with an employer, work independently, are free to determine when and for whom they work, and may choose to work for multiple employers simultaneously.
+Instead, they agree to a contract for services, work independently, are free to determine when and for whom they work, and may choose to work for multiple employers or customers simultaneously.

 According to the Labour Market Information Council, solo self-employed Canadians (individuals who work independently without employees) account for 73% of all self-employed people.